Tips To Solve Statements & Assumptions Questions

 (iii) ‘Assumption’ in the questions is something that the author believes to be true.

 Procedure to solve the question:

 Negating Method: This method is really effective when it comes to solving assumption questions.
 It’s a tested method that can turn the dreaded questions into scoring one.
 All you have to do is negate the assumptions after reading them.
 The author gives a statement only after assuming some things.
 These ‘somethings’ are dimensions of the questions.
-That means some basic assumptions are what author, definitely, believes in.
-And, if some assumption contradicts that basic belief of author then that assumption can never follow.
+That means some basic assumptions are what the author, definitely, believes in.
+And, if some assumption contradicts that basic belief of the author then that assumption can never follow.